Improve the Play of the Old Game

 Some parts will move through these steps quickly and graduate into Arenas.
 Others will take years.
 Some may never become Arenas, and that is fine.
 Corporate functions, for example, may continue improving within the Match rhythm without ever needing the full Arena structure.
 The goal is not to convert everything into Arenas.
 The goal is to ensure every part of the enterprise contributes to the Enterprise Product and evolves with the strategic direction set by the Tournament.

-Organizations that adopt AME3 from the beginning, like our startup example, do not need this chapter.
+Organizations that adopt AME3 from the beginning, like Velox Robotics, have no “old game” to improve.
 Their entire company is the Arena.
-There is no “old game” to improve.
-This chapter exists because most enterprises have decades of existing operations that cannot and should not be disrupted all at once.
+Most enterprises, however, have decades of existing operations that cannot and should not be disrupted all at once.

 The steps are sequential, but progress is empirical.
 The Tournament provides the strategic feedback loop that determines when a part of the organization is ready to become an Arena.